nginxinc/mra-photoresizer/README.md

 ## Quick start
 As a single service in the set of services which comprise the NGINX Microservices Reference Architecture application, _Ingenious_, the resizer service is not meant to function as a standalone service.
+Once you have built the image, it can be deployed to a container engine along with the other components of the _Ingenious_ application, and then the application will be accessible via your browser.

 There are detailed instructions about the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.